krisyslab/MonashCyber-Project1/README.md

 Elastic offers a host of language clients which includes Ruby.
 Python.
 PHP, Perl, .NET, Java, and JavaScript, and more Availability of libraries for different programming and scripting languages

-# Disadvantages
+### Disadvantages

 Different components In the stack can become difficult to handle when you move on to complex setup There’s nothing like trial and error.
 Thus, the more you do, the more you learn along the way

-# Summary
+### Summary

-Centralized logging can be useful when attempting to identify problems with servers or applications ELK server stack is useful to resolve issues related to centralized logging system ELK stack is a collection of three open source tools Elasticsearch, Logstash Kibana Elasticsearch is a NoSQL database
+- Centralized logging can be useful when attempting to identify problems with servers or applications
+- ELK server stack is useful to resolve issues related to centralized logging system
+- ELK stack is a collection of three open source tools Elasticsearch, Logstash Kibana
+- Elasticsearch is a NoSQL database
-Logstash is the data collection pipeline tool
+- Logstash is the data collection pipeline tool
-Kibana is a data visualization which completes the ELK stack In cloud-based environment infrastructures, performance and isolation is very important
+- Kibana is a data visualization which completes the ELK stack
+- In cloud-based environment infrastructures, performance and isolation is very important.